Jennifer Schlecht Memorial Scholarship Fund

 Roanne’s favorite part of her internship was the opportunity to work in a community-driven environment where everyone's perspectives were respected and considered.

-Sarah Branoff worked with Women and Rural Development Networks (WORUDET) and the International Rescue Committee to support the She Cares project, an initiative aimed at increasing access to self-managed contraception for refugees living in northern Uganda.
+Sarah Branoff worked with Women and Rural Development Networks (WORUDET) and the International Rescue Committee to support the She Cares project, an initiative to increase access to self-managed contraception for refugees living in northern Uganda.
 Working in Palabek refugee settlement, Sarah conducted in-depth interviews with She Cares participants (including family planning clients, midwives, village health teams, and drug shop owners) to help document the rollout of the program and understand women’s experiences navigating self-care for sexual and reproductive health.
 She also supported program activities such as trainings for health providers aimed at increasing their capacity to counsel clients in self-injecting DMPA-SC (Sayana Press) and community engagement with “Youth Champions” and religious and cultural leaders to increase advocacy for SRH self-care in Uganda’s humanitarian settings.
 Some of the stories that Sarah collected can be found here

 Andrea Dongmo-Zebaze collaborated with the RAISE Initiative, International Rescue Committee (IRC) Chad, and the University of N'Djamena on a mixed-methods study focused on adolescent sexual and reproductive health (SRH) in Guéra, Chad.
 The study aimed to identify barriers and facilitators affecting adolescents aged 12–19 in accessing and utilizing SRH services in IRC-supported districts within the region.
 Leveraging her native fluency in French, Andrea effectively connected with colleagues and local communities to contribute to several key activities.